mtelvers/bellsunday/index.md

 - Junior Church could play handbells, or have a go at chiming a bell
 - Ringers support the after service refreshments and provide tasty bell shaped goodies
 - Articles in the parish magazine
+- [Download](/media/bell-sunday-poster-customisable.pdf) a customisable poster to help advertise your event

 When copying hymns, songs lyrics, music, poetry, readings etc for printed service sheets, please ensure the appropriate copyright requirements are followed.

 ## Hymns / Songs

+[Bells are Ringing](/media/bells-are-ringing.pdf) was especially written for *Bell Sunday* by _Clare le Marie_ and is intended to portray the sound of bells and how often they are rung for different events in our lives.

-Here are few suggestions of suitable hymns:
+Here are few other suggestions of suitable hymns:

 - [Let bells peal forth](http://www.songlyrics.com/choir-of-girton-college/let-bells-peal-forth-lyrics/) tune: WOODLANDS written for the dedication of bells at Durham Cathedral and published in NEH
 - [Ring out, ye bells below](https://www.thecompletehymn.co.uk/PDF/Ringers_Hymn.pdf) tune: TAVISTOCK (or e.g. DARWALL'S 148TH)  written for the Devon Association